 M. Miscellaneous

 These links cover a wide range of topics related to pay gaps and diversity.
-Link M5 is a recommended book about statistical thinking.
+Link M5 is a recommended book on statistical thinking.

 - 7 Articles on pay gap trends I wrote for Practical Law magazine